-18.2.1 Fill material
+18.2.1 Fill Material

-In addition to the requirements of Clause 14, fill material used within 1.5 m below subgrade level (that is within the subgrade), shall comply with the requirements specified in Clause 9.1 of Annexure MRTS04.1 or elsewhere in the design documents.
-Where no indication is otherwise given, all fill material within the subgrade shall have a minimum 4-day soaked CBR of 3% when tested at 95% standard compaction and optimum moisture content.
+In addition to the requirements of Clause 14, Fill Material used within 1.5 m below Subgrade Level (that is within, the Subgrade), shall comply with the requirements specified in Clause 9.1 of Annexure MRTS04.1 to this Technical Specification or elsewhere in the design documents.
+Where no indication is otherwise given, all Fill Material within the Subgrade shall have a minimum four-day soaked CBR of 3% when tested at 95% standard compaction and optimum moisture .

-These requirements shall apply to fill used in embankments, subgrade treatments and backfill.
+These requirements shall apply to fill used in embankments, Subgrade treatments and Backfill.